How To Show Your Support Beyond The Funeral

 Whether you knew the person who died or not, encouraging the bereaved to talk about the person who died can be a welcome invitation.
 Many people shy away from talking about their grief, their loss, or the person who died, fearing that the topics are too personal, too “depressing,” or not interesting to others.
 Even if the bereaved doesn’t want to talk, knowing that you are willing to listen can be a relief.

-For more advice on long-term ways to help someone who has experienced a loss, see our article Long-Term Ways to Help Someone Grieving.
+For more advice on this topic, see our article: Long-Term Ways to Help Someone Grieving